A Place for Mom

 • Some transportation

 Help with activities of daily living (ADLs) may also be an additional charge listed on the bill.
-This depends on how the community charges for this type of assistance, which is covered in detail in the next section.
+This depends on how the community charges for this type of assistance, which is covered in detail below.

 Assisted living communities typically operate under one of the following cost structures.
 These determine how you or your loved one pays for care, and they may influence how much you pay.